 In January 1958, the editors triumphed when the highest court in the land unanimously reversed the decision of the lower courts.
 Although the justices did not issue a written opinion, the landmark decision established that the subject of homosexuality is not, per se, obscene.
 LGBT publications could legally be distributed through the mail.

 Despite its historical significance, the magazine was not a moneymaker.
 ONE never paid for itself, Slater recalled after its demise.

 “It wouldn’t have survived if we editors hadn’t put our own money into it continually.
 We wanted it to work.
 So we all just pitched in.”

 Don Slater also helped launch the National Conference of Homophile Organizations and the Western Regional Conferences [in] 1966.
-He worked to reverse the anti-Gay bias of the American Civil Liberties Union.
-That same year he led a motorcade through the streets of Los Angeles, protesting exclusion of Gays from the armed forces.
+He worked to reverse the anti-gay bias of the American Civil Liberties Union.
+That same year he led a motorcade through the streets of Los Angeles, protesting exclusion of gay men in the armed forces.

 A true hero of the LGBT movement and one that must always be remembered.

-FEBRUARY 14th GAY TRIVIA: On this day in 1974 Rolling Stone magazine reported that David Bowie who was going through his Ziggy Stardust phase turned down a Gay Liberation Front who asked him to compose the world’s first Gay National Anthem.
+FEBRUARY 14th GAY TRIVIA: On this day in 1974 Rolling Stone magazine reported that David Bowie who was going through his Ziggy Stardust phase turned down the Gay Liberation Front when asked him to compose the world’s first Gay National Anthem.

 Bet you didn’t know that!